vim-autoformat/vim-autoformat/README.md

 It is shipped with `js-beautify`, which can be installed by running `npm install -g js-beautify`.
 Note that `nodejs` is needed for this to work.
 Here is the link to the repository: https://github.com/einars/js-beautify.

+* `typescript-formatter` for __Typescript__.
+`typescript-formatter` is a thin wrapper around the TypeScript compiler services.
+It can be installed by running `npm install -g typescript-formatter`.
+Note that `nodejs` is needed for this to work.
+Here is the link to the repository: https://github.com/vvakame/typescript-formatter.

 * `sass-convert` for __SCSS__.
 It is shipped with `sass`, a CSS preprocessor written in Ruby, which can be installed by running `gem install sass`.